Things to do in Croatia

 The Sea Organ is a series of stairs below which are a set of organ pipes which play music.
 The sound is created by the air pushed up by the sea, described by someone as “an endless concert of mystic harmonies by the "Orchestra of Nature".
 The engineering is very clever as the water below the surface allows air to flow into the sea organ.
 This results in chime-like notes being produced and because the sea is forever moving, the sea organ never sounds exactly the same twice.
 Each sound you hear is completely different.
 There are 35 pipes of different lengths and diameters.

 Pula is best known for its many surviving ancient Roman buildings.
 The most famous is its magnificent 1st Century AD Amphitheatre which overlooks the harbour.
 It is one of the six largest surviving Roman arenas in the world and also one of the best preserved.
 From time to time, with a 20,000 seating capacity, gladiator shows are held with mock fights.
 The city's old quarter of narrow streets is lined with medieval and Renaissance buildings.
-The Roman Forum, constructed in the 1st Century BC, is the main square in the centre of the city and contains the City Hall, built in 10th Century.
+The Roman Forum, constructed in the 1st Century BC, is the main square in the centre of the city and contains the City Hall, built in the 10th Century.
 There are numerous other ancient sites such as the Temple of Roma and Augustus, the Twin Gates, one of the few remaining gates after the city walls were pulled down at the beginning of the 19th Century and the Gate of Hercules dating back to the 1st Century AD.

 Rovinj is one of the most beautiful towns you will encounter on a Croatia vacation.
 It is located on a peninsula with high cliffs with coastal islands on which are to be found beaches and hotels.
 Rocky headlands and coves with sand and pebble beaches spread along the coastline.
 The old town, surrounded by wooded hills, has a number of interesting sights with its steep cobbled streets and lovely piazzas with a wide selection of bars, shops and restaurants.
 There is a street called Grisia, known as Rovinj’s Montmartre due to its many art galleries to be found here.

 Opatija was once a chic resort where nobility and the aristocracy came to relax.
 One of their legacies is the Belle-Epoque villas found here.
-The illuminated 12 kilometre/7 mile long coastal promenade known as the "Lungomare" has well-kept beaches and provides a stunning backdrop for the villas.
+The illuminated 12-kilometre/7 mile-long coastal promenade known as the "Lungomare" has well-kept beaches and provides a stunning backdrop for the villas.
 An example is the Villa Angiolina, built in 1844, a major landmark and a remarkable 19th Century building surrounded by a park.
 Opatija is a vibrant resort that hosts many cultural and entertainment events.

 Korcula is an island generally reached by ferry from Split and has some of the best beaches in Croatia, some rocky and some sandy.
 Historical, fortified Korcula Town is known as “Little Dubrovnik” with its medieval squares, churches and palaces.
-Many traditional activities take place on Korcula including traditional folk music and dancing.
+Many traditional activities take place at Korcula including traditional folk music and dancing.

 The Enchanting Island of Mljet